iamraybell/ArcardeGame/README.md

 * Right arrow -> Moves right

 ### How to Play
 Using the keys mentioned in the button section, your goal is to get you character into the water.
-If you get bitten by a bug, your Times Bitten counter will increace, and you will start over.
+If you get bitten by a bug, your times bitten counter will increace, and you will start over.
 If you successfully cross, your times crossed counter will increase.

 ### Built With